wp-plugins/eg-attachments/readme.txt

 * **doctype**: type of documents to display.
 Values: image or document.
 Defaults: document,
 * **docid** list of attachments' id (comma separated) you want to display.
 Default: nothing to display all attachments,
 * **id**: id of the post we want to display attachments
 * **orderby**: sort option.
-Values: ID, title, date, mime and ASC or DESC. `ASC`is the default sort order.
+Values: Title, Caption, Description, File name, Size, Date, Type and ASC or DESC. `ASC`is the default sort order.
 Default: `title ASC`.
 * **title**: title to display before the list.
 Default: '',
 * **titletag**: tag to add before and after the title.
 Default: h2
 * **label** label of each document.
 Values: filename, doctitle.
 Default: filename.
 Option available for size=small or size=medium only.
 * **fields**, list of fields to display.
-Values: none, caption, description, or a set of values such as "caption,description" (comma separated).
-Default: caption (same behavior than previous version)
+Values: Document label, Title, Caption, Description, File name, Size, Small size, Date, Type, or a set of values such as "caption,description" (comma separated).
 * **force_saveas** forces the browser to show the dialog box (Run / Save as) rather than display attachment.
 Values: true or false.
 Default: the default value is defined in the **Settings page** in administration interface.
 * **icon** specify if icons will be displayed or not.
 Default value: 1 or TRUE.
 If value is 0 or FALSE, list displayed will be ul/li (html simple list) rather than dl/dt/dd (definition list).
 Two specific keywords can be used with **docid** option: **first** and **last** allow to display the first and the last attachment of list.
 Be careful, **first** or **last** can change according the sort option !
 These keywords must be used alone.
 You can have syntax such as: first,10,11.
 * **logged_users** authorizes access to the file, to logged users only, or to all users.
 Possible values: 0, all users can visualize or download attachments, and 1, only logged users can access to attachments.
 Default value: the default value is defined in the **Settings page** in administration interface.
+* **limit**: choose the number of attachements you want to display.
+Default: all attachments are displayed
+* **nofollow**: add the attribut "nofollow" to the link, if value is set to 1 or TRUE.
+Default nofollow=0

 **Example 1:** `[attachments size=medium doctype=document title="Attachments" titletag=h2 orderby="title"]`